rbeyhum/rock-paper-scissors-exercise/README.md

 ```python
 import random
 ```
-This allows the user to then call the ``` random.choice()``` in order to select a random choice for the compiuter's selection to play against the user.
+This allows the user to then call the ``` random.choice()``` in order to select a random choice for the computer's selection to play against the user.

 ### Determining the Winner and Final Output